 In order to eat healthfully, but remain flexible and realistic in my personal diet I follow the 80/20 Rule.
 Most of the time my diet is made up of whole foods, no refined sugar, very little oil, no alcohol, and of course vegan.
 That means I keep my home kitchen sort of a temple.
-I don’t buy junk food, heavily processed food, anything with preservatives or things with ingredients I can’t pronounce, or much non-organic produce.
+I don’t often buy junk food, anything with preservatives or things with ingredients I can’t pronounce, or much non-organic produce.
 That stuff has no place in my house.
-I cook and eat most my meals at home.
+When I can I cook and eat my meals at home.
 This allows me to feel my best, have energy throughout the day, but still enjoy time out with friends.

 This is what works for me.
 People who have serious health conditions may not be able to do the 80/20 Rule.
-People who are new to the plant-based diet could benefit from doing 100% healthy and unprocessed for 30 days to 3 months to detox the junk out.
+People who are new to the plant-based diet could benefit from doing 100% healthy and unprocessed for 30 days to three months to detox the junk out.
 Or maybe you want to do the crowding out method where you slowly add in more plant foods and transition out the animal foods.
 That’s fine too!
-But for those of you who are healthy, who have been doing this for a while, and would like to maintain your good health the 80/20 Rule is an awesome way to have a compassionate life and enjoy it.
+But for those of you who are healthy, who have been doing this for a while, and would like to maintain your good health, the 80/20 Rule is an awesome way to have a compassionate life and enjoy it.

 Here’s to you and your health!
-I’m happy I can be part of your healthy and healing journey.
+I’m happy I can be part of your health and healing journey.
 It warms my heart that through my own personal journey I can help others on theirs.
 Don’t let others make you feel bad.
 Be good to yourself and others and you’ll be just fine 🙂